padam-acharya/Instagram-Login-Page/README.md

 ## Description

-The Project Name is a web application built using React and Vite.
+This is a web application built using React and Vite.
 The goal of this project is to replicate the home page of Instagram's web version.
 This is a beginner-level project to practice web development skills using React and explore the Vite build tool.

 ## Features